sosiristseng/blog-hugo-codeit/source/_posts/linux/cli-tools.md

 ### Starship

-[🚀 Starship](https://starship.rs/) is an enhancement prompt for many shells, powered by Rust.
+[🚀 Starship](https://starship.rs/) is an enhancement for command prompt in a multitude of shells, powered by Rust.

 #### Installation